Hybrid compact stars with finite strange quark mass and dark energy: implications for astrophysical observations: Stability analysis

-The Stability of the system can also be studied by the Lagrangian change in radial pressure at the stellar surface with respect to frequency ($\omega^2$).
-To study such behaviour we perturbed the radial pressure and calculated the frequencies of the normal modes of vibration ($\omega_{0}^2$).
-Assuming that the vibrations are adiabatic, according to \cite{pretel}, the coupled equations governing the infinitesimal radial mode of oscillation are given below:
+The study of Lagrangian perturbation in radial pressure at the stellar surface ($r=R$) is an another convenient way to check the stability of a stellar configuration.
+On this approach radial pressure is perturbed and the frequencies of the normal mode of oscillation ($\omega_{0}$) is evaluated.
+According to the work of Pretel \cite{pretel} and assuming that the changes are adiabatic, the coupled equations responsible for oscillations of infinitesimal radial mode are governed by the following equations: